top of page

 必读

 If you own residential, industrial or commercial property in Canada, pay attention.
 Your ownership is now "endangered" by this new precedent-setting Indigenous land claim ruling, currently under appeal to a higher court.
 Trillions in real estate assets are at risk as this ruling created enormous uncertainty for all existing owners and future property purchasers.
 This will take years to wind its way through appeals courts, leaving many wondering when is "Indigenous Reconciliation" over and at what cost to Canada?
-In British Columbia, as much as 110% of the land is under competing, overlapping Indigenous land claims with decades of negotiations that have led to few actual treaties.
+In British Columbia, anywhere from 95% (per the Wall Street Journal) to 110% of the land may be under competing, overlapping Indigenous land claims despite decades of negotiations and billions of taxpayer dollars spent on lawyers and consultants that have led to few actual treaties.

 Read the